George Brown (Canadian politician): Confederation

-Post-parliamentary career and death
+Post-parliamentary career

 In 1866, Brown bought an estate near Brantford, Upper Canada, and herded shorthorn cattle.
 He continued writing and editing the Globe and was consulted by Grit officials in issues concerning provincial and Canadian politics.
 Brown fought numerous battles with the typographical union from 1843 to 1872.
 He was forced to pay union wages after tense negotiations and strikes.

 In 1874, Prime Minister Alexander Mackenzie asked Brown to negotiate a new reciprocity treaty with the US.
 He negotiated with the United States Secretary of State Hamilton Fish from February until June 18, when a draft of their treaty was proposed in the US Congress.
 The Congress did not pass the bill into law and it was set aside when Congress adjourned four days after the treaty was proposed.

 Brown was appointed to the Canadian senate in 1874 and attended his first session the following year.
 He supported Mackenzie when Edward Blake and the Canada First movement expressed their frustrations with Mackenzie's leadership.
 His attendance in the senate was sporadic as he focused on the business affairs at his ranch.
-He traveled to England in February 1876 to raise capital to create a new company based on raising cattle, and obtained a charter for the new company upon his return to Canada in May.
+He travelled to England in February 1876 to raise capital to create a new company based on raising cattle, and obtained a charter for the new company upon his return to Canada in May.
 His company struggled to be financially successful and two fires in December 1879 destroyed many of the buildings on the property.

+Death

 In 1880 the Globe was also struggling financially as Brown paid for updating the newspaper's printing press in order to produce multi-page and machine-folded papers.
 On March 25, 1880, a former Globe employee, George Bennett, burst into Brown's office; he was recently fired by a foreman and wanted a certificate that showed he had worked for the paper for five years.
 Brown did not recognise the man, so asked him to speak with the foreman.
 The two men argued and Bennett pulled out a gun.
 Brown grabbed for the gun, but it fired a bullet into Brown's thigh.
 Bennett was secured by other men and the wound was deemed minor.
 Brown left the office and stayed in his Toronto home to recover.
 His leg became infected and he obtained a fever and delirium.
 On May 9, 1880, Brown died in his Toronto home.
 Brown was buried at Toronto Necropolis.
 Bennett was subsequently charged and hanged.

 His wife, Anne Nelson, returned to Scotland thereafter where she died in 1906.
 She is buried on the southern terrace of Dean Cemetery in Edinburgh.
 The grave also commemorates George Brown.
 In 1885 his daughters Margaret and Catherine were two of the first women to graduate from the University of Toronto.